rosstex/broadband-mapping-dataset/README.md

 # Broadband Mapping Analysis

-This repo contains the analysis code for No WAN's Land, at IMC '20.
+This repo contains the code for No WAN's Land, at IMC '20.

 To access the full dataset, TODO (ask Ross)